luke-who/reverse-pdf/README.md

-# reverse-pdf
-python script to reverse the order of the PDF pages
+# python script to reverse the order of the PDF pages